-While having more fans does open the door to greater opportunities, it is not necessary to have a large audience to make a living from your content.
+While having more followers does open the door to greater opportunities, it is not necessary to have a large audience to make a living from your content.
 In fact, in his must-read essay from 2008, Kevin Kelly states that you only need 1000 true fans to be successful.

 To illustrate his point, he names those true fans ‘superfans’ and defines them as the “ones who will buy everything you produce”.
 They will be the first in line to buy your new merchandise, the first ones to check out your new content, the ones buying the VIP tickets to your events.
 Essentially, your ‘superfans’ are those fans who are ready to go the extra mile for you, simply because they feel so deeply connected to your brand.
 You should make sure that these fans become part of your owned audience.

 Why 1000 fans can be enough to make a living

 Kelly's statement that you only need 1000 of these superfans, is met by two criteria.
 First, you need to be able to create enough content to be able to earn $100 from each of your superfans yearly.
 In some businesses, this is easier to do than others, but it’s a great challenge nonetheless.
 This is because we know that rewarding your loyal customers is much more beneficial for a business than finding new ones.Second, you must have a direct customer relationship with your fans, meaning that you sell to them directly without interference from a third-party intermediate.

 Kevin Kelly’s philosophy is even more applicable today than it was in 2008.
-According to Forbes, our passion economy is growing, meaning that more and more people are able to monetize what they love.
+According to Passion, our passion economy is growing, meaning that more and more people are able to monetize what they love.
 Nowadays, aiming for thousands of paying fans is a more realistic goal than aiming for millions of paying fans.

 The idea of having 1000 fans to be successful is not for everyone.
-But it is a great alternative path to success for those who do not want to aim for the unlikely chances of rising to stardom.
+But it is a great alternative path to success for those who do not want to aim for the unlikely chances of rising to viral stardom.
 Instead, you focus on direct relationships with a core of true fans, who will genuinely appreciate you.
 Besides, you never know how many fans you will pick up along the way.